omniscientjs/omniscient/README.md

 ### Omniscient and JSX

-Due to the way React works with elements, and the way JSX is compiled, we need to use Omniscient with JSX a bit different, instead of using the component directly, you can use a `.jsx` alternative, by doing:
+Due to the way React works with elements, and the way JSX is compiled, the use of Omniscient with JSX slightly differs from the normal use case.
+Instead of referencing components directly, you will have to reference its `jsx` property, that exposes the the components underlying React class:

 ```js